Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Motor_Setup&Testing.md

 Open the controls screen in the PC software (View → Controls).
 There are three sliders, setting Motor Current, Motor Velocity, and Bus (battery) current respectively.
 The motor controller will use up to whatever motor current you have set to try and achieve the requested velocity.
 The motor current will be limited if the battery current reaches the bus current setpoint.

 If using batteries as the power source, regenerative braking (regen) can also be tested.
-Do NOT test regen braking if using a power supply for the 24V source, as you will force current back into the supply and damage it.
+DO NOT test regen braking if using a power supply for the 24V source, as you will force current back into the supply and damage it.

 The motor controller will regen if the velocity is set to a lower speed than the motor is actually moving, and motor current is above zero.